OCA/pos/pos_order_mgmt/README.rst

 #.
 Go to *Point of Sale > Configuration > Point of Sale* and select one of
    them.
 #.
-Set *Load Done Orders* on if you want to be able to load past orders in that
-   PoS.
-#.
 Change *Max Done Orders Quantity To Load* to your desired amount (10 by
    default).
 Please note that the more you load, the more it will take to load them in the session opening.
 You can also set it to 0 and you'll just be able to load them from the order list screen.
+#.
+Set *Reprint Done Orders* on if you want to be able to reprint past orders
+   in that PoS.
+#.
+Set *Return Done Orders* on if you want to be able to return past orders
+   in that PoS.

 Usage
 =====